CraftAcademyLabs/ca_course/week7/cooper_client_react/04_adding_a_user_class.md

 We know that we will be accessing our Rails app from an external client and that we will require authentication.
 At this point, you are familiar with [Devise](https://github.com/plataformatec/devise) - one of the most popular authentication libraries for Rails applications.
 We will be using `devise_token_auth` a [token-based authentication gem](https://github.com/lynndylanhurley/devise_token_auth) for Rails JSON APIs.
 It is designed to work well with `redux-token-auth` the token based authentication module for React with Redux.

 As usual, we will be testing our units with RSpec and in order to make writing our specs a breeze, we will use `shoulda-matchers`, but this is probably old news for you at this stage.
-Again, if you need some pointers please go back in this documentation and revisit the [BDD with Rails](https://class.craftacademy.co/courses/course-v1:CraftAcademy+CA-CC-01+2018/courseware/bee39fc3856c4129b8a3986b6463257c/08c42816e7ed40b28b36f53f56003aed/?activate_block_id=block-v1%3ACraftAcademy%2BCA-CC-01%2B2018%2Btype%40sequential%2Bblock%4008c42816e7ed40b28b36f53f56003aed) chapter.
+Again, if you need some pointers please go back in this documentation and revisit the Rails BDD (Rails demo app) chapter.

 Make sure you install the `devise_token_auth` gem by adding it to your `Gemfile` and run `bundle install`.
 Note that you don't need to add gem `devise` since `devise_token_auth` requires it automatically.
 ```